fac25/bookbrooch/README.md

 2. Run `npm install` to install all the dependencies
 3. Run `npm run dev` to start the local dev server

+Notes:
+// Currently you can play the game only if you are logged out.
+// Vercel is not updated

 ## User Stories